zdaiot/Kaggle-Pneumothorax-Seg/README.md

 * 0.8446: fixed test code, used resize(1024)
 * 0.8648: used more large resolution (516->768), and average ensemble (little)
 * 0.8691: bce+dice+weight (matters a lot/1.21); TTA (matters little); In the first stage, the epoch was reduced from 60 to 40, and the learning rate was reduced to 0 at the 50th epoch.
 The second stage of learning is adjusted to 5e-6 (matters a lot); Change the data preprocessing mode, the CLAHE probability is changed to 0.4, the vertical flip is removed, the rotation angle is reduced, and the center cutting is added.
+* 0.8741: three stage set: Load the weights of the second phase and train only on masked datasets.